Thresholds Of Abstraction, 2023

 Elena Lyakir, b.
 1975, Ukraine

-Elena Lyakir's creative journey began amidst the stark realities of Soviet Ukraine, the environment in which she spent her formative years.
-Despite the constraints imposed by the regime on artistic expression, the mystical elements woven into her culture's rich literary tapestry, often shrouded in symbolism and metaphor, sparked a creative flame that would come to define the sentiment and aesthetic of her work.
+Lyakir's creative journey began in Soviet Ukraine, where she spent her formative years.
+Despite restrictions on artistic expression, the mystical undercurrents of her culture’s literary tradition—often conveyed through symbolism and metaphor—ignited a creative spark that continues to shape the emotional and visual language of her work.

-Lyakir has been exhibited in galleries globally, including in New York, Los Angeles, Miami, London, Berlin, Paris, Avignon, Sydney, Istanbul, East Hampton, and Sag Harbor.
-Additionally, her work was featured in a solo museum exhibition at la Maison de la Photographie in Lille, France.
-Lyakir’s work is held in private and corporate collections, including Coca-Cola, HBC Financial, and Dartmouth Hitchcock, and can be found in public spaces including Jean-Georges Vongerichten’s ABC Kitchen and the Omni and Hilton resorts.
-Her image, The Final Unknown, is included in the renowned Your Daily Photograph collection of fine art photography.
-Lyakir’s work has had numerous mentions in publications, including ELLE Décor, Architectural Digest, Objekt, InStyle, Art Daily, Artsy, Art Fuse, and Photographie au Feminin.
+Lyakir’s work has been exhibited internationally in New York, Los Angeles, Miami, London, Berlin, Paris, Avignon, Sydney, Istanbul, East Hampton, and Sag Harbor.
+Her work was also the subject of a solo museum exhibition at the Maison de la Photographie in Lille, France.
+Her photographs are held in private and corporate collections including Coca-Cola, HBC Financial, and Dartmouth Hitchcock, and appear in public spaces such as Jean-Georges Vongerichten’s ABC Kitchen and Omni and Hilton resorts.
+Her image The Final Unknown is included in the acclaimed Your Daily Photograph collection.
+Her work has been featured in ELLE Décor, Architectural Digest, Aspire Magazine, Objekt, InStyle, Art Daily, Artsy, Art Fuse, and Photographie au Féminin.